flittle8/cupper/content/patterns/structure and semantics/intro.md

 TALK ABOUT WHY THIS IS IMPORTANT

+Our goal is to create a book that uses meaninguful HTML markup to indicate page structure and text language.
+Meaningful HTML markup makes it easier for users of assistive technology to understand the book's structure and the arrangement of content, which improves navigation.

+Remember, HTML is meant to convey meaning, rather than presentation.
+Semantically meaningful content is reusable and more meaningful to assistive technologies.

 Once everything is structured properly, you can move on to  {{% pattern "Clean up" %}}.